aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgradialgradientelementbuilder/fx/_index.md

 ---
 title: SVGRadialGradientElementBuilder.Fx
 second_title: Aspose.SVG for .NET API Reference
-description: SVGRadialGradientElementBuilder method.
+description: SVGRadialGradientElementBuilder Fx method.
 Sets the fx attribute of the SVG radialGradient element specifying the x-coordinate of the focal point of the gradient
 type: docs
 weight: 70
 url: /net/aspose.svg.builder/svgradialgradientelementbuilder/fx/